intmus/inttheory22-23/_08-cadences-phrasing/b1-ex-phrasesubmotive.md

 - Find multiple iterations of your motive.
 How does Mozart transform it throughout the piece?
 - Once you have completed each of these steps, discuss what you think defines a phrase.
 What are the essential components?

-Because this piece only has two voices, many chords will have more than one option for a harmony, so you must use the harmonic flowchart from the beginning of this chapter to choose the most likely harmony based on function.
+Because this piece only has two voices, many chords will have more than one option for a harmony, so you must use the harmonic flowchart from Unit 7a to choose the most likely harmony based on function.
 For example, if a harmony only has `mi` and `sol`, this could be either a I chord or a iii chord.
 If you put it into context, however, it will become clear what harmony the listener is likely to hear.
-If the harmony with `mi` and `sol` is preceded by `fa` and `sol`, it is highly unlikely that this is a iii chord. `fa` and `sol` outline a V<sup>7</sup> harmony, and a V chord will not resolve to a iii chord.
-Instead the listener will hear this as a V chord resolving to a I chord -- albeit an unstable I chord.
+If the harmony with `mi` and `sol` is preceded by `fa` and `sol`, it is highly *unlikely* that this is a iii chord, because `fa` and `sol` outline a V<sup>7</sup> harmony and a V chord will not resolve to a iii chord.
+Instead the listener will hear this as a V chord resolving to a I chord--albeit an unstable I chord.

-Also note that this piece has multiple modulations that I have marked into the score.
+**NOTE: This piece has multiple modulations that I have marked into the score.
 We will cover modulations in a later unit, but for now, make sure to analyze each phrase ending in the correct key.
-If you do not, your cadences will not make sense.
+If you do not, your cadences will not make sense.**

 {% capture ex1 %}X:1
 T:Mozart - An Die Freude